|University of Arkansas at Little Rock|

 Policy proposals must use the policy template and must be accompanied by a Policy Impact Statement.
 The Policy Management Board serves as a resource for policy originators and custodians by providing feedback on new policy proposals if requested.
 The Policy Management Board reviews policy proposals and advises the chancellor on them.

-The originator is responsible for alerting the custodian of any current policy that will be affected (either by amendment or replacement) by a policy in development.
+The originator is responsible for alerting the custodian and the appropriate vice chancellor of any current policy that will be affected (either by amendment or replacement) by a policy in development.
 The originator of the currently active policy or policies may also be contacted.
 The Policy Management Board can assist the originator in determining this process (which policies, whom to contact) during development.

 Before final approval of any proposed university policy, the policy will be assigned a custodian.
 The custodian may be recommended by the originator, with final selection by the chancellor.
 In most instances, the custodian shall be the university office most directly responsible for implementing and administering the policy.
 Joint custodianship shared between two custodians is possible.